Frequently Asked Questions

 Where do I get prescriptions filled?

-Superior provides prescriptions for all its members through US Script, Superior’s partner who provides your Superior pharmacy services for you.
+Superior provides prescriptions for all its members through drug stores contracted with Superior.
 You can get your prescriptions filled at most drug stores in Texas, including CVS, HEB, Randall’s, Target and Walgreens.
 You can also get them filled at many other pharmacies.
 If you need help finding a drug store, call Superior at 1-866-912-6283.
 A list is also available online at https://pharmacy.envolvehealth.com/.
 Remember to always take your Superior ID card and your Texas Medicaid card with you to the drug store.

 How do I get eye care services?

 Children and young adults in foster care can get an eye exam once a year or more if their eyesight changes a lot.
-Foster children can also get glasses once every two years or more if their eye sight changes a lot.
+Children in foster care can also get glasses once every two years or more if their eye sight changes a lot.
 Glasses can be replaced if they are lost or broken.
-Foster care children are eligible for eye care services up to the age of 21.
+Children in foster care are eligible for eye care services up to the age of 21.
 Call 1-866-642-8959 for help in finding an eye care provider.

 What are Texas Health Steps checkups?